Anlos0023/custom-terminal/README.md

 type this command in your kali linux gedit .bashrc

-copy source code from custom-terminal.txt
+copy source code from custom-terminal-kali.txt

 and paste in your .bashrc file